openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 ================================

-To make sure that other students and the course team can find and respond to your post, try to characterize the post with the right type and add your post to the most appropriate topic.
+To make sure that other students and the course team can find and respond to your post, try to select the correct type for your post: either question or discussion.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************